 I started to learn English at the age of 12 in Ankara, Turkey.
-My mother tongue has always been Farsi.
-I had to take a year of Arabic while still in Iran.
-The move to Turkey made it imperative that I learn Turkish fast and furiously for survival.
-If I don’t count the German lessons during the same school year, English was the third language to which I was exposed.
+My mother tongue is Farsi.
+I had to take a year of Arabic while living in Iran.
+The move to Turkey made it imperative that I learn Turkish fast for survival.
+If I count the German lessons during the same school year, English was the fourth language that I started learning.

-I did not go on to major (or minor) in English.
-I studied Engineering and went to (gasp!) public schools all the way.
-Yet I have never ever used any of this as an excuse to write off the use of English language as one of my weaknesses.
-Instead I use it as a powerful story to prove that it is critical for all of us, particularly those of us living in English speaking countries, to be able to speak and write using proper and polished English.
+Instead I use my powerful story to show that it is critical for all of us, particularly those of us living in English speaking countries, to be able to speak and write using proper and polished English.

-So without further ado, I implore you to remember these 19 Significant and Simple rules every time you put pen to paper or finger to keyboard:
+So without further ado, let’s talk about errors in the English language that you should avoid.
+I implore you to remember these 19 Significant and Simple rules every time you put pen to paper or finger to keyboard:

 1. its vs. it’s

 its = a possessive pronoun.
-Examples would be: The puppy is going to find its toy.
+Examples would be: The puppy played with its toy.
 The computer and its power supply are for sale.
 Do you know whether my car needs its own inspection?

 it’s = contraction of it is.
 Examples would be: It’s much too hot in July.
 I think it’s going to rain.
 I doubt it’s ever going to be the same.